The free whisky newsletters listed below each have the first page shown.

 Finish - Medium, grilled fruit & smoke

-Oban whiskies are generally know for their smooth honey-and-fruit
+Oban whiskies are generally known for their smooth honey-and-fruit

 character and this bottling continues that trend.
 The distillery is situated in the town of Oban, on the west coast of Scotland in the highland region.